Finding The Perfect Garden Design For You

 Ready to start planning the garden of your dreams?

-Simply complete our contact from so we can understand a little more about what you are looking to achieve and to arrange your FREE one hour consultation.
+Simply complete our contact form so we can understand a little more about what you are looking to achieve and to arrange your FREE one hour consultation.
 After the initial consultation we will produce design proposals, which includes images relating to your style, needs and investment expectation.
 Within our design fee we also include a full site survey and topography survey if required, which sets out the scale and potential scope for the garden design.
 This is then plotted into AutoCAD as our outline for the design and time will be spent sketching out ideas through inspired images and the design brief.

 After that, we will plot our idea and concept into AutoCAD and when complete we then import the line drawing into PhotoShop where the design goes through a CGI process to add plants, structures, furniture and points of reference.
 This is further enhanced by adding shadow, embossing and detailing the design.